 Abwab translates as ‘doors’ in Arabic and is an annually remodeled exhibition dedicated to commissioning work from across the Middle East, North Africa, and South Asia with a purpose to promote design talent and stimulate information exchange, uniquely experienced at Dubai Design Week.

-In its fifth edition, Abwab designers are challenged to recreate the local classrooms of their cultures, designers from India, the Eastern Provinces of Saudi Arabia, and Lebanon will engage audiences with representations of this year’s theme ‘ways of learning’.
-Audiences will have the opportunity to interact with each pavilion as a gathering space for people to experience the making of memory, and to explore the way information is shared and taught in the respective cultures, by design.
+For its fifth edition, Abwab designers were challenged to recreate the local classrooms of their cultures, designers from India, the Eastern Provinces of Saudi Arabia, and Lebanon engaged audiences with representations of this year’s theme ‘ways of learning’.
+Audiences had the opportunity to interact with each pavilion as a gathering space for people to experience the making of memory, and to explore the way information is shared and taught in the respective cultures, by design.

 Learn more about each pavilion:

 Eastern Provinces of Saudi Arabia Pavilion supported by Ithra | Sa'af by Azaz Architects | Sa’af is a research-led project that works to safeguard the native craft native of palm frond weaving.

 India Pavilion | Qissa Ghar by The Busride Design Studio | Qissa Ghar brings India's unity in diversity to the forefront by creating a collaborative retelling of myths from various cultures across the nation.